 Your healing doesn’t have to follow a clinical path.

-With nearly a decade of specialized experience in trauma, Louise supports people through life’s hardest moments, often when traditional systems failed to meet them.
+With over a decade of specialized experience in trauma, Louise supports people through life’s hardest moments, often when traditional systems failed to meet them.

 In 2021, Louise founded the Anam Rural Youth Association, a nonprofit providing mobile, trauma-integrated mental health support to high-risk, marginalized, and system-disconnected youth and young adults across rural Central Alberta.

 To expand this work beyond youth and young adults, and offer deeper trauma processing for adults, Louise established Mt.
-Leinster Consulting, a private practice designed for people who’ve felt too much, been told they’re too complicated, or haven’t found a place to land in conventional care models.
+Leinster Consulting Ltd., a private practice designed for people who’ve felt too much, been told they’re too complicated, or haven’t found a place to land in conventional care models.

 Named after her home mountain range in Ireland, Mt.
 Leinster represents groundedness, belonging, and the strength it takes to walk a different path.